-They are provided to provide staff, highway vehicles, hotel guests and the emergency services access to the service area and the wider motorway network without having to make a lengthy detour up to the next junction.
+They are provided to provide staff, highway vehicles and the emergency services access to the service area and the wider motorway network without having to make a lengthy detour up to the next junction.
+Their use by hotel guests is permitted at older sites.

 In some areas, recruiting local staff for a low-paid service station job is difficult, and the time saved by not having to drive up to the next motorway junction (which also means you have the option of walking or cycling to work) can help kerb staffing difficulties.

-Operators are required to prevent anybody else from using them.
+Operators are required to prevent anybody else from using them and, since 2008, to prevent them from being used as a short-cut.

 Most service areas are fitted with either rising bollards, barriers or a number plate recording system, to prevent unauthorised traffic.
 In practice, most of those systems are either broken or not used.
 In some areas new security measures have been vandalised within weeks of being installed.